Molecular solid: Dipole-dipole and quadrupole interactions

 For acetone dipole-dipole interactions are a major driving force behind the structure of its crystal lattice.
 The negative dipole is caused by oxygen.
 Oxygen is more electronegative than carbon and hydrogen, causing a partial negative (δ-) and positive charge (δ+) on the oxygen and remainder of the molecule, respectively.
 The δ- orienttowards the δ+ causing the acetone molecules to prefer to align in a few configurations in a δ- to δ+ orientation (pictured left).
 The dipole-dipole and other intermolecular interactions align to minimize energy in the solid state and determine the crystal lattice structure.

 A quadrupole, like a dipole, is a permanent pole but the electric field of the molecule is not linear as in acetone, but in two dimensions.
 Examples of molecular solids with quadrupoles are octafluoronaphthalene and naphthalene.
 Naphthalene consists of two joined conjugated rings.
-The electronegativity of the atoms of this ring system and conjugation cause a ring current resulting in a quadrupole.
+The electronegativity of the atoms of this ring system and conjugation cause an aromatic ring current resulting in a quadrupole.
 For naphthalene, this quadrupole manifests in a δ- and δ+ accumulating within and outside the ring system, respectively.
 Naphthalene assembles through the coordination of δ- of one molecules to the δ+ of another molecule.
 This results in 1D columns of naphthalene in a herringbone configuration.
 These columns then stack into 2D layers and then 3D bulk materials.
 Octafluoronaphthalene follows this path of organization to build bulk material except the δ- and δ+ are on the exterior and interior of the ring system, respectively.